-RCD Mallorca and RC Recreativo de Huelva reached the Copa del Rey final after exciting draws in their respective semi-final second-leg matches on Wednesday night.
+RCD Mallorca and RC Recreativo de Huelva reached the Copa del Rey final after exciting second-leg draws.

 Mallorca drew 1-1 against holders RC Deportivo La Coruña at Son Moix to win through 4-3 on aggregate.
 The Balearic club recovered from the setback of Fran's 21st-minute goal for the visitors to equalise through Ariel Ibagaza seven minutes from time.